William-J-Kitchen/GitHub/TechAcademy/Javascript/README.md

 # GitHub

-A repository for training in Javascript.
+A repository for training in JavaScript.